RoshanCodes/Student-Listings-App/README.md

 ## Overview

 This Android Studio Java Listing App is a collaborative project developed by a team of four.
-The application serves as a platform for users to list and review various items, including key features.
+The application serves as a platform for users to list and review various items.

 ## Contributions